Data solutions can bring needed change to NPOs: Here’s why a managed services provider is the answer.

 Reliable Patching and Support

-Don’t worry about creating a patching schedule and finding answers all on your own: With managed services, patches for critical applications are applied as necessary, and you always have someone to ask when you need software support for new apps or unforeseen problems.
+Don’t worry about creating a patching schedule and finding answers all on your own: With managed IT services for nonprofits, patches for critical applications are applied as necessary, and you always have someone to ask when you need software support for new apps or unforeseen problems.
 This may seem like a minor advantage compared to some of our other points, but remember that patches are often essential in preventing hacking attempts on older software.
 Even traditional support can be more valuable than it seems at first glance if it includes additional training and education.

 How much should you be spending on IT?
 What software packages offer a good deal, and which ask too much?
 Will your next project require a software upgrade, or are your current tools enough?
 It’s no surprise that nonprofits sometimes struggle to answer all these questions promptly, especially when budgets are tight (which is typically always).
 IT services for nonprofits include consultations and planning sessions to help create budgets that meet organizational goals while also providing the necessary data solutions and security.
 It’s not a balancing act that NPOs have to do alone, so why not get some help from the experts?